Payalsahuj/TaxGenius/README.md

 ## Team member 1:- Payal sahu (Team lead)
-She is responsible for making the landing page, about page, payment page, chatbot system and login page of this website.
+She is responsible for making the landing page, about page, payment page, Faqs, Blog, chatbot system and login page of this website.

    The landing pages is consists of various libraries and external tools, where all the user get the first intraction to the website.
 It's a main section of the website which connects all the other pages/route to movie from one section to another.

    About section helps users to get the over view of taxgenius, it also provides informations about how the entire sytems having connection with other compayies, where as the bot system guides you when you need help for understanding the system.

-Login page is having private routes to secure user details where user can not make payment whithout logging in.
+Login page is having a private routes to secure user details where user can not make payment whithout logging in.
 It stores all the user data in json file by performing crud operations.